-NSERC and Environment Canada have entered into a three-year agreement under which Environment Canada will fund or co-fund selected Strategic Projects in the Environmental Science and Technologies target area.
+NSERC and Environment and Climate Change Canada have a three-year agreement under which Environment and Climate Change Canada will fund or co-fund selected Strategic Projects related to the environment.

 Where a government organization is a supporting organization, the letter of support accompanying Form 183A must be signed by a Director General (or equivalent level).